jonpulsifer/ygk.ca/content/contact.md

 title: Make an Offer
 ---

-To make an offer on `ygk.ca` please contact Jonathan Pulsifer via https://pulsifer.ca
+To make an offer on `ygk.ca` please contact Jason via jasonmrkt82@gmail.com